What Does Organic Really Mean? (Spoiler: More Than you Think)

 - Animal cloning

-- GMOs (organic is ALWAYS non-GMO in Canada)
+- Genetic engineering or Genetically Modified Organisms (GMOs) (organic is always non-GMO in Canada)

 - Sewage sludge (biosolids)